-In addition to preventing freezing and subsequent damage to the engine, this type of coolant will also prevent corrosion.
+Your coolant must contain ethylene-glycol antifreeze.
+In addition to preventing freezing and subsequent damage to the engine, this will also prevent corrosion.
 Further supplemental inhibitors or additives are neither needed nor recommended.

-Read the coolant container for information on freeze protection.
-Follow the manufacturer's directions for how much to mix with plain water (preferably demineralized water or distilled water).
+Read the antifreeze container for information on freeze protection.
+Follow the manufacturer's directions for how much to mix with water.
 The total capacity of the cooling system is given in Part 8.
-We recommend to use 50% solution for your Toyota, to provide protection down to about -35°C (-31°F).
-When it is extremely cold, to provide protection down to about -50°C (-58°F), 60% solution is recommended.
-Do not use more than 70% solution for better coolant performance.
+We recommend 50% solution be used for your Toyota, or a sufficient quantity to provide protection to about $-35^{\circ}C$ ($-31^{\circ}F$).